Sunday, September 28, 2025

-Remote West Virginia campground includes its own ghost
+Remote campground in central West Virginia includes its own ghost

-There are many remote campgrounds in West Virginia, but few are as remote as Baker's Run Campground and boast their own ghost.
+CENTRALIA, W.Va. — While there are many remote campgrounds in West Virginia, few are as remote as Baker's Run Campground and boast their own ghost.

 Advertisement

-Only 30 minutes from Interstate 79, the campground near Sutton, West Virginia, may feel remote as a result of the way it tucks into the Allegheny foothills on the Elk River at the back of Sutton Lake, and that's much of its allure.
+Though only 30 minutes from Interstate 79, this forest campground near Sutton, West Virginia, may feel remote due to how it tucks into the hills on the Elk River at Sutton Lake, and that's much of its allure.

 A young angler waits for a nibble at the Bakers Run Campground on Sutton Lake.